 The True Stories Project: Oakland, California and Kathmandu, Nepal

-Debbie, age 15, wakes up at 5:00 a.m. and begins working the streets of Oakland, by 5:30 turning tricks or meeting johns through the Internet till 2:30 am.
-She is one of thousands of young American girls who have been abducted or lured from their normal lives and made into sex slaves.
+Debbie, age 15, wakes up at 5:00 a.m. and begins working the streets of Oakland.
+By 5:30, she is turning tricks or meeting johns through the Internet.
+Her workday ends at 2:30 a.m. the next morning.
+Debbie is one of tens of thousands of young American girls and boys who have been abducted or lured to become sex slaves.

 According to the FBI, more than 100,000 children are sold for sex in the United States each year.
-They range in age from 9 to 19, with the average in Oakland being 12 years old.
-Human trafficking has become the third largest criminal business in the world.
+They range in age from 9 to 19, with the average age in Oakland being just 12 years old.
+According to the FBI, human sex trafficking has become the fastest growing business of organized crime and the third-largest criminal enterprise in the world.

-Sita, age 15, displaced and vulnerable, from a small village devastated by the 2015 earthquake in Nepal, was targeted by human traffickers supplying a network of brothels across South Asia.
+It is a global phenomenon.
+Sita, age 15, is from a small village in Nepal devastated by the 2015 earthquake.
+Displaced and vulnerable, she was targeted by human traffickers supplying a network of brothels across South Asia.
 An estimated 15,000 Nepali girls are sexually trafficked each year.

-We need to hear these stories to create awareness and stop the abuse.
-Only when the exploitation and abuse of one gender by another — of the powerless by the powerful — remains hidden can it continue.
-Exposed to the light, such abuse can be seen as the vicious and ugly thing that it is.
+Their stories and others are told in this exhibition as a means to create awareness and stop the abuse.
+The exploitation and abuse of one gender by another — or of the powerless by the powerful — continues only because it remains hidden.
+By exposing it to the light of public awareness, such abuse can be seen as the vicious and ugly thing that it is.
+Only by bringing sex trafficking to the surface, out of the shadows, can we facilitate its demise.

 About the Project

-Through a series of interactive workshops over a 6-month period, Art Works for Change, in collaboration with the Kathmandu-based Siddhartha Gallery, used the arts and storytelling activities to help empower victims of sex trafficking and those at-risk for exploitation in Oakland, California and Nepal.
+Through a series of interactive workshops over a 6-month period, Art Works for Change, in collaboration with the Kathmandu-based Siddhartha Gallery and Foundation, used the arts and storytelling to help empower young victims of sex trafficking and those at-risk for exploitation, both boys and girls, in Oakland, California, USA and Kathmandu, Nepal.

-The project has since grown into an exhibition that includes artwork produced in the project, along with artworks created by invited artists whose internationally-renowned work resonates with the themes of exploitation and empowerment.
+The project has since grown into an exhibition that includes artwork produced by the project, along with internationally-renown artists whose work resonates with the themes of exploitation and empowerment.

 Patan Museum, Kathmandu, Nepal | May 1-31, 2017